What is Paperless Billing? How Can You Switch?

-There a number of reasons why you should opt for paperless billing, but none more so than having a much more organised record of your energy bills, all whilst helping out the environment.
-In 2018 we can see that many suppliers have even put an end to paper bills.
-Not only is it more inconvenient for the supplier, but it also means that you have a mountain of papers to file, or, in most cases, throw away.
+There a number of reasons why you should opt for paperless billing, though none more so than having a much more organised record of your energy bills, all whilst helping out the environment.

-UK energy companies are trying to make it easier for customers to understand, collect and read their bills, rather than sifting through the post and getting lost with all the papers you have in a drawer somewhere.
-Of course, there are pros and cons to having paperless billing, but what’s most important is helping out the environment, which is great to see backed by the many energy companies across the country.
+Many energy providers have even put an end to paper billing on certain tariffs.
+UK providers are trying to make it easier for customers to understand, collect and read their bills, rather than sifting through the post and getting lost with all the papers you have in a drawer somewhere.

-You might not think it, but by not accepting paper bills through your door, you are saving the planet.
-It might be in a small way, but you are certainly helping.
-Each month, without paperless billing, millions of sheets of paper would need to be sent to homes across the UK each month, along with the many other household bills that come through the letter box.
-Given that on average, one tree will make around 8,333 sheets of paper, we would have to cut down, on average, 6,000 trees each month just to bill Britain's 50 million household customers.
+Without paperless billing, millions of sheets of paper are sent to homes across the UK each month, along with the many other household bills that come through the letterbox.
+Given that on average, one tree will make around 8,333 sheets of paper, we would have to cut down around 3,400 trees each month just to bill Britain's 28 million households.

 Online billing is not just available through your desktop computer, but through useful, easy to use apps on your mobile and tablet, too.
-Having this feature for all of your household bills, such as broadband, TV subscriptions and water bills, you will be able much more organised with absolutely no effort.
-Think of it as being your personal, online filing cabinet.
+Having this feature for all of your household bills, such as broadband and TV subscriptions, you will be able much more organised with next to no effort.
+Think of it as your personal, online filing cabinet.

 Paperless billing accounts can be set up by contacting your energy provider either over the phone or through its website.
 You’ll need a few details to hand, such as your address and account number, which will usually be found on your paper bills.